Skip to content

 Some provinces have their own provincial prescription drug plans, so be sure you check with your provincial health authority to find out how to register for the plan and what is covered.
 As well, many employers in Canada offer health plans to their employees that cover some costs related to prescription drugs.
 Finally, sometimes you need to be living in a province for a certain number of months before you can access the provincial health care plan, during this time you may want to consider purchasing private health insurance.

-It is important that you understand what and how much of the cost of prescription drugs is covered for you, because prescription medications can be costly and you should to be prepared so you can manage your health properly.
+It is important to understand what and how much of the cost of prescription drugs is covered for you, because prescription medications can be costly and you should be prepared so you can manage your health properly.

 For tons more information about the ins and outs of the Canadian healthcare system, check out our guide.
 Plus, for help with purchasing travel insurance for your time in Canada, take a look at our guide on travel insurance companies.